patrickly/WebApp/README.md

 What is it?
 -----------

-WasteNot is a web-based application for quick and acessible recycling information and protocol, developed for the California State University, Long Beach campus.
+WasteNot is a web-based application for quick and accessible recycling information and protocol, developed for the California State University, Long Beach campus.

 Features
 --------